bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Weyr/">Emil Weyr</a>
 : Born in what is now the Czech Republic and worked in descriptive and projective geometry.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Frege/">Friedrich Ludwig Gottlob Frege</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Frege/">Frege, Friedrich Ludwig Gottlob</a>
 : A German mathematician who was one of the founders of modern symbolic logic putting forward the view that mathematics is reducible to logic.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bruns/">Ernst Heinrich Bruns</a>